hrntsm/Mice/README.md

 + MTtoK
   + Calculate rigidity from mass and a peculiar period
 + KTtoM
-  + Calculate mass from rigidity and a peculiar period
+  + Calculate mass from stiffness and a peculiar period
 + MakeSinWave
   + Make a sin wave as an input wave
-+ 1dofRA
++ 1DOF Response Analysis
   + For input parameter, calculate 1dof response analysis in Newmarkβ method and output result
++ Response Spectrum
+  + Calculate Response Spectrum of given wave date
 + ModelView
   + Output a model on Rhino
-+ ResultVeiw
++ ResultView
   + Move the model that output on Rhino depending on a result

 ## Contact information